Pedro de la Rosa: McLaren (2003–2009)

-He became a test driver for McLaren but raced at the 2005 Bahrain Grand Prix when Juan Pablo Montoya injured his shoulder.
+De la Rosa became a test driver for McLaren but raced at the 2005 Bahrain Grand Prix when Juan Pablo Montoya injured his shoulder.
 He finished fifth and set a lap record which he still holds as of 2025.

-On 11 July 2006 it was announced that De la Rosa would take over the second McLaren race seat with immediate effect following Juan Pablo Montoya's departure to NASCAR.
+On 11 July 2006, it was announced that De la Rosa would take over the second McLaren race seat with immediate effect following Juan Pablo Montoya's departure to NASCAR.
 It was initially unclear whether he would remain in the seat until the end of the season, but some successful results led to him being retained.

-At the 2006 Hungarian Grand Prix De la Rosa scored his first and only Formula One podium, finishing in second place behind Jenson Button.
+At the 2006 Hungarian Grand Prix, De la Rosa scored his first and only Formula One podium, finishing in second place behind Jenson Button.